projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-APL_GVT-g.rst

 AcrnGT in kernel
 =================

-The AcrnGT module in the SOS kernel acts as an adaption layer to connect between GVT-g in the i915, the VHM module, and the ACRN-DM user space
+The AcrnGT module in the Service VM kernel acts as an adaption layer to connect between GVT-g in the i915, the VHM module, and the ACRN-DM user space
 application: